Pasu4/animdustry/README.md

 #### Turns

 Executes an array of calls only on specific turns.
 Only works inside levels.

+If debug mode is enabled, the *state_turns* variable is evaluated instead of the actual turn count.

 - **int** *fromTurn*: The turn on which to execute the calls the first time.
 (Default: *0*)
 - **int** *toTurn*: The turn on which to execute the calls the last time.
 (Default: *9223372036854775807*)